jongalon/Isolated_Observations/README.md

 # Isolated Observations

-This project provides methods and tools for analyzing and detecting isolated labeled observations of vocalizations in bioacoustic audio data.
-It focuses on identifying latent variables and performing hierarchical clustering to better understand the structure of the data.
+This project provides methods and tools for efficiently detecting potentially mislabeled and misclassified audio segments in PAM bioacoustic datasets.
+It enables experts to review flagged segments and take corrective actions, improving the overall quality of species vocalization detection and classification models.

+By focusing on feature extraction, latent variable identification, and hierarchical clustering, the project isolates segments that deviate from others with the same label.
+This refinement supports human oversight by reducing false automated labeling, making targeted reviews more efficient.

 ## Project Structure

-- **notebooks/**: Contains Jupyter notebooks used in the project.
+- **notebooks/**: Contains Jupyter notebooks and Matlab scripts used in the project.
-  - `Find_Latent_Variables_NoCommunalities.ipynb`: Identifies latent variables without considering communalities.
+  - `1_ExtractFeatures_fromSelectionTables.m`:  Extracts linear cepstral coefficients using MATLAB.
+  - `2_Find_Latent_Variables.ipynb`: Performs dimensionality reduction and identifies latent variables.
-  - `FindIsolatedObservations.ipynb`: Detects isolated observations in the dataset.
+  - `3_FindIsolatedObservations.ipynb`:Detects isolated observations and evaluates model performance.
-  - `Create_Selection_Table_from_Isolated.ipynb`: Creates a selection table for reviewing isolated observations.
+  - `Create_Selection_Table_from_Isolated.ipynb`: Creates selection tables in RAVEN format for reviewing isolated observations.
-- **src/**: Contains the modularized project code with data processing, modeling, and visualization functions.
+- **src/**: Modularized code for data processing, modeling, and visualization.
-- **data/**: Directory for storing data files.
-It contains selection tables from RAVEN for three subsets with the calculated features.
-One of the subsets was obtained from an automatically labeled dataset using KOOGU.
-- **tests/**: Contains unit tests to verify code functionality and ensure reliability.
+- **data/**: Contains input data, including selection tables and calculated features for subsets derived from datasets.
-- **audios/**: Contains the audio files used for this project.
-Dataset 1 is used for subsets A and C, while Dataset 2 is used for subset B.
+- **audios/**: Includes audio files used in the analysis.
+Dataset 1 corresponds to subsets A and C, and Dataset 2 to subset B.
-- **output/**: Contains the results per Subset, including:
+- **output/**: Stores results:
-  - The list of isolated observations in `.xlsx` format.
+  - Lists of isolated observations (`.xlsx` format).
-  - All labeled data with flagged observations for review.
+  - Flagged observations in labeled data.
-  - Selection tables for each audio, including a column for review.
+  - Selection tables for individual and combined review sessions in RAVEN.
-  - A combined selection table for use within RAVEN, allowing all audios to be reviewed in a single session.

 ## Installation